PangYenChen/RookieCurrency/README.md

 ![Simulator Screen Recording - iPhone 14 Pro Max - 2023-09-06 at 19 49 59-min](https://github.com/PangYenChen/RookieCurrency/assets/50511308/67e21ce3-921d-46cb-a877-c50955016ef9)

-- Updates data every 10 seconds on the Home screen.
+- Update data every 10 seconds on the Home screen.

     - Indicates to the user that an update is in progress, or how old the data is (the server updates about once a minute.)